ServerDeveloper9447/express-routes-handler/readme.md

 ---
 > Changelog 21-Dec-22
 > ```diff
-> + Can now read a whole document tree
+> + The page404 function is now built into the initialization function to avoid node asyncronous function execution problems
 > ```
 > **Upcoming changes**
 > ```txt